natsu90/chinwag-twilio/readme.md

 ### Todo

-* Exclude caller number from available users if the number is registered online
-* Use Firebase Authentication for Phone Number instead
 * Use a JavaScript frontend framework like ReactJS for the webpage
 * Make it deployable to Firebase Cloud Functions